Life-size board games give Dubuque County kids unique summer diversion

 “That social aspect is so important,” Ferguson said.
 “Libraries are one of the few places in society where you can still gather but you are not expected to buy anything.”

 “It can get difficult finding something new to do every day,” she said.
-“It is nice that they offer these activities and it gives us a chance to get outdoors.”
+“It is nice that they offer these activities.”

 Stephanie Quinn, of Farley, said she and her kids — Hunter, 7, and Willow, 5 — frequently attend library-hosted events.